 The Commission may also conduct a variety of research and education activities to promote historic preservation.

 The Commission has two regular meetings per month, although meetings are cancelled if there are no agenda items.
 Meetings last approximately one to two hours.
 Time spent outside of meetings is required to review applications and staff reports for proposals requiring Commission action.
-See Meetings and Events for currently scheduled meetings.

 The Commission consists of nine members appointed by the Mayor and confirmed by the City Council.
 One member is appointed from the Municipal Arts Commission.
 Terms are three years and members may be reappointed.
 Members must also have lived in Bellingham for at least two years.